 Ramsay walked over and introduced himself, telling them that he had followed all of the drama on TV, and invited them to join him at the pass for “something special.”
 LLOD correspondent Cynthia Luwhoe, who was enjoying a French Dip at the time, reported in on what happened next:

 “Ramsay had the entire staff gather at the pass and instructed them to take a knee.
 ‘You are four of the most disrespectfrul young men I’ve ever met, said Ramsay, ‘my staff is better than that; better than you.
 You won’rt be getting service here tonight.
 F*ck off with the lot of you.'”

-The item caused a stir on social media due to a raging debate over professional football players “taking a knee” during the national anthem to protest police brutality and Ramsay’s well-known sharp tongue.
-Moreover, it appeared on the same day several Miami Dolphins players “took a knee” before facing off against the New Orleans Saints in London, England:
+At the time, the item caused a stir on social media due to a raging debate over professional football players "taking a knee" during the U.S. national anthem to protest police brutality.
+Moreover, it appeared on the same day several Dolphins players did "take a knee" before facing off against the New Orleans Saints in London, England:

 DISCLAIMER: America’s Last Line of Defense is a satirical publication that uses the imagination of liberals to expose the extreme bigotry and hate and subsequent blind gullibility that festers in right-wing nutjobs.
 We present fiction as fact and our sources don’t actually exist.
 Names that represent actual people and places are purely coincidental and all images should be considered altered and do not in any way depict reality.

-Given the popularity of Gordon Ramsay and topical widespread debate over NFL “take a knee” protests, the story would have certainly made headlines were there any truth to it.
-But it was not reported by any credible news outlets and, like everything else on Last Line of Defense, the story is fictional.
+Given the popularity of Gordon Ramsay and topical widespread debate over NFL "take a knee" protests, the story would have certainly made headlines were there any truth to it.
+However, it was not reported by any credible news outlets and, like everything else on the "satirical" website, the story was fictional.